Sohamm25/OpenAI/README.md

 # OpenAI-Python Examples

 This repository contains various Python scripts and examples using the OpenAI library.
-Each script demonstrates different ways to interact with OpenAI's API, including chatbots, text generation, image creation, and sentiment analysis.
+Each script demonstrates different ways to interact with OpenAI's API, including chatbots, text generation, image creation, sentiment analysis, and AI-powered code review.

 ## Getting Started